WangRongsheng/awesome-LLM-resourses/README.md

 11. [NVIDIA ChatRTX](https://www.nvidia.com/en-us/ai-on-rtx/chatrtx/): ChatRTX is a demo app that lets you personalize a GPT large language model (LLM) connected to your own content—docs, notes, or other data.
 12. [LM Studio](https://lmstudio.ai/): Discover, download, and run local LLMs.
 13. [chat-with-mlx](https://github.com/qnguyen3/chat-with-mlx): Chat with your data natively on Apple Silicon using MLX Framework.
+14. [LLM Pricing](https://llmpricecheck.com/): Quickly Find the Perfect Large Language Models (LLM) API for Your Budget!
+Use Our Free Tool for Instant Access to the Latest Prices from Top Providers.

 ## RAG